 Support matters.
 Honest conversations matter.
 Stability matters.
 When children are given tools to understand what’s happening and adults are supported in showing up for them, the harm can be reduced.

+A Reminder for Adults and Policymakers Children do not vote.
+They do not sit in courtrooms.
+They do not write policy.
 But they live with the consequences of every charging decision, sentencing choice, and incarceration policy we tolerate.
 If we are serious about breaking cycles of harm, we have to start by protecting children who are already carrying more than they should.
+Because compassion should not depend on age.

 And justice should never forget children.